pcaston/OpenPeerPower.github.io/source/_integrations/otp.markdown

 Token: IHEDPEBEVA2WVHB7
 ```

-Copy and paste the token into your Home Assistant configuration and add it to your OTP generator.
+Copy and paste the token into your Open Peer Power configuration and add it to your OTP generator.
 Verify that they generate the same code.

 <div class='note warning'>
-It is vital that your system clock is correct both on your Home Assistant server and on your OTP generator device (e.g., your phone).
+It is vital that your system clock is correct both on your Open Peer Power server and on your OTP generator device (e.g., your phone).
 If not, the generated codes will not match!
 Make sure NTP is running and syncing your time correctly before creating an issue.
 </div>